natetharp/covid-heroes/_heroes/gloria-minor.md

 death_date: 2020-04-07
 ---

-Gloria Minor was a nurse at Metropolitan Hospital.
+Gloria Minor, age unknown, was a nurse at Metropolitan Hospital.
 She passed away from COVID-19 on April 7, 2020 and is survived by her three brothers.